andrey-lawyer/-nest-websocket-chat/README.md

 - **PostgreSQL Database:** Chosen for its reliability, performance, and support for complex queries.
 PostgreSQL stores user data, chat messages, and room information.

 - **Axios:** Axios is a popular HTTP client used for making requests to external APIs.
 It is employed for fetching data in this project.

+- **Swagger Documentation:** Utilized for documenting the REST API endpoints, Swagger provides a clear and interactive documentation interface for developers to understand and interact with the API.

+## Endpoints

+The Swagger documentation provides detailed information about the available API endpoints.
+You can explore the endpoints and their usage below:

+- `/auth/login`: Endpoint for user login.
+- `/auth/register`: Endpoint for user registration.

 ## Installation